European Figure Skating Championships cumulative medal count

 2. Prior to 1948, skaters from nations outside of Europe were permitted to compete at the European Championships.

-3. The Commonwealth of Independent States was formed following the dissolution of the Soviet Union in 1991.
+3. The Commonwealth of Independent States (CIS) was formed following the dissolution of the Soviet Union in 1991.

 Most gold medals by skater